ngs-docs/2018-cicese-metatranscriptomics/docs/count_transcriptomes.md

 given its abundance in samples.
 We can estimate the number of species in our metatranscriptome by counting the unique number of ribosomal protein sequences we see.
 There are many ribosomal proteins one could use for this analysis, and we provide a table of these at the bottom of this lesson.
-We will use three sequences here, and average the number of unique sequences we detect between the three sequences to estimate the number of transcriptomes in our sample.
+We will use one sequence here, however if we were to use more we would average the number of unique sequences we detect between the total sequences to estimate the number of transcriptomes in our sample.

-We will first search for these proteins in the amino acid sequences derived from our de novo assembly of our metatranscriptome.
+We will first search for our protein in the amino acid sequences derived from our de novo assembly of our metatranscriptome.
 We will use [Pfam](https://pfam.xfam.org/) domains and a tool called [HMMER](http://hmmer.org/) to help us locate all of the matching sequences.
-Then, we will XXX.
+Then, we will extract our matches and filter those that are highly similar.

 Because we are only searching in our assembly, this method only captures the number of transcriptomes that assembled.

 ##